reverent-lapwing/astrorush/README.md

-# Summary
+## Summary

 Astrorush is an abstract space mining simulator imlemented in Love.

-# Build instructions
+## Build instructions

+This game requires Love 11.3 to be installed on your system.
+Stand-alone executable is planned for future versions.

-Directory _Astrorush/src/_ can be run as described in [https://love2d.org/].
+Directory _Astrorush/src/_ can be run on any platform as described in [https://love2d.org/].

-# Links
+## Links

-If you like this project, you can support me on [Patreon](https://www.patreon.com/bePatron?u=31958284) or [Buy Me A Coffee](http://buymeacoffee.com/NgfEouS).
+If you like this project, you can support me on [Patreon](https://www.patreon.com/atenaswoja) or [Buy Me A Coffee](http://buymeacoffee.com/NgfEouS).